Ostorlab/KB/WEB_SERVICE/WEB/_CRITICAL/SSI_INJECTION/recommendation.md

 - __Input Validation and Sanitization__: Sanitize and/or encode user supplied input (notably HTML special characters like <>) before passing it to a page with SSI execution permissions.

-- __Use suEXEC__: Use SUExec to restrict the permissions of the user running SSI directives.
+- __Use suEXEC__: Use suEXEC to restrict the permissions of the user running SSI directives.

 ### Examples